CMIP-REF/rfcs/text/0001-package-structure.md

 ### `ref-metrics-*`
 Each metric provider will implement a separate package that implements the interfaces described by the `ref-core` package.
+These will very thin packages that wrap around the existing APIs of the benchmarking packages or use CMEC to execute.

+An example package `ref-metrics-example` has been implemented in [CMIP-REF/cmip-ref#5](https://github.com/CMIP-REF/cmip-ref/pull/5).
+See the [code](https://github.com/CMIP-REF/cmip-ref/tree/basic-interface/packages/ref-metrics-example) for more details.

 The purpose of these packages are to provide a Python-based hook to execute a metric and return the results.
 This will include (hopefully thin) wrappers around the metric providers existing APIs or build the required CMEC configuration files.
+It should require little to no change to the existing codebase benchmarking packages.

 The repository will set up a CI pipeline that will run the unit tests for each package.
 This includes fetching some sample data.